 STAR Students are Engaged Globally

-Click on location pins to see where STAR students went in 2016-2017.
+Click on location pins to see where STAR students have completed projects.
 Learn more about the most recent year STAR student projects here.

 UC SVM Exchange Program - University College of Dublin

 During its inaugural year, the UC SVM Exchange Program with the University College of Dublin saw two students swap locations for their summer projects.
 Both students had great things to say about the program, and offered some insights for future students considering the program.

 - It was a great opportunity to complete international research with the strong support of another veterinary school.

 - University College Dublin was very inclusive and I had the opportunity to contribute to other ongoing research projects (unrelated to my own), shadow during necropsies of some of my study animals on the pathology floor, and attend some talks at the European Veterinary Emergency and Critical Care conference.

 - Dublin is a great place to work and it was very feasible to travel on the weekends.